leviceccato/footpath/README.md

 # Footpath

 A tool to help with editing, viewing and optimising SVGs.
-It is an SPA built with [SolidJS](https://www.solidjs.com), [vanilla-extract](https://vanilla-extract.style), [Vite](https://vitejs.dev) and [Bun](https://bun.sh).
+It is an SPA built with [SolidJS](https://www.solidjs.com).

+> [!WARNING]
-This project is an alpha state.
+> This project is an alpha state.
 Many features are missing as the bulk of development is yet to be completed.

 ## Usage